averyinterestingusername/IR-Spotify/README.md

 ### Short Input

+I spent countless hours trying to find out how to let my Raspberry Pi get input from my IR controller, by reading the data received by the IR receiver.
+This ended up taking so long because simply reading the value on the signal pin (which is, of course, the first thing I tried) led to gibberish, and anything I found online was very vague and only applicable to models other than mine.

-I spent many, many hours trying to find out how to get my IR controller & receiver to behave, because all I found online were instructions for other models, and they didn't work for mine.
-Eventually, I went back to the supplier I got it from ([core electronics](https://core-electronics.com.au/ir-kit-for-arduino.html)), followed their link to the original manufacturer ([DFRobot](https://www.dfrobot.com/product-366.html)), and visited their wiki to see if I could glean anything there.
-I could, and found the following [file](https://wiki.dfrobot.com/IR_Kit_SKU_DFR0107_), written in c++.
+Eventually, I decided to revisit the webpage of the supplier I got the IR kit from (namely [core electronics](https://core-electronics.com.au/ir-kit-for-arduino.html)).
+From there, I espied a link which might help me further, and followed it to the original manufacturer ([DFRobot](https://www.dfrobot.com/product-366.html)).
+I visited what I thought might prove to be most fruitful, their wiki, to see if I could glean anything there.

+I could, and found some vital sample code on the following [wiki entry](https://wiki.dfrobot.com/IR_Kit_SKU_DFR0107_).
+However, it was written in Arduino C++ (Does it have a specific name?).
 Great.

-Now I had to translate that into python, and clean up the code.
-And then, as if that weren't enough, I had to re-set every single value for every single key on my controller, because they were all wrong and unrecognised.
-Fun.
+I proceded to translate the c++ code into micropython.
+An arduous task, indeed, and when I was finished... it still didn't recognise the keypresses on the IR controller.
+It turned out, and this wasn't explained anywhere, that the keys were misconfigured in the code, and they didn't match up with my kit.
+As such, when the signals were decoded, the program didn't recognise them as a known key, and threw an error.
+Eventually, I figured out I could print the value the program did receive, and then manually recalibrate each key to the actual value received.
+Once I had managed that, the program actually worked!
+Since it was ugly, I also cleaned it up, and turned it into a class.
 Finally, I was on track to hook it up to Spotify.

+Which I did (I mean, what did you expect?).

 ## Instructions